-- Topology data are processed in two separate FPGAs per module.
-There is no data duplication - implemented at hardware level.
-The two processors can communicate via a parallel bus to - get access to data that cannot be received directly via the multi-gigabit links.
-Though - according to the device data sheets higher data rates should be possible, a maximum bit rate - of 640 Mb/s per differential pair is anticipated for the inter-FPGA link, which is a convenient - multiple of the bunch clock frequency.
+Topology data are processed in two separate FPGAs per module.
+There is no data duplication 160 implemented at hardware level.
+The two processors can communicate via a parallel bus to 161

+- according to the device data sheets higher data rates should be possible, a maximum bit rate 163 - of 640 Mb/s per differential pair is anticipated for the inter-FPGA link, which is a convenient 164 - 165 multiple of the bunch clock frequency.
 That will limit parallel connectivity to about 64 Gb/s - of aggregate bandwidth (see section 3).
+166

-2.1.5 Output
+167 2.1.5 Output

-- 168 The real-time output data of L1Topo to the CTP consist of individual bits indicating whether - a specific algorithm passed or not, plus an overflow bit.
-The resulting trigger data are - expected to exhibit a rather small volume.
-They will be transmitted to the CTP optically or - electrically.
-A single fibre-optical ribbon connection per module that carries 48 fibres,
+The real-time output data of L1Topo to the CTP consist of individual bits indicating whether 168 a specific algorithm passed or not, plus an overflow bit.
+The resulting trigger data are

+- 169 expected to exhibit a rather small volume.
+They will be transmitted to the CTP optically or - 170 - electrically.
+A single fibre-optical ribbon connection per module that carries 48 fibres, 171

-- 172 running through the front panel of the module, is provided for this purpose.
+- running through the front panel of the module, is provided for this purpose.
 A mezzanine - board will be required to interface L1Topo to the CTPCORE module electrically via 32 - 174 LVDS signals at low latency.

-2.2 Error Handling
+175 2.2 Error Handling

-- 176 Input data are protected by several error detection schemes.
-The MGT hardware blocks can - detect link errors and code errors.
-Additional protection is achieved by cyclic redundancy - check characters included in the real-time data.
-Errors of all types will be monitored and the - error counter will be incremented for any bunch clock cycle where there is at least one error - in any input channel.
-Detailed information of the specific error will be stored in expert - registers.
+176 Input data are protected by several error detection schemes.
+The MGT hardware blocks can error counter will be incremented for any bunch clock cycle where there is at least one errorin any input channel.
+Detailed information of the specific error will be stored in expert registers.
 Detection of an error will enforce zeroing the real-time data for the affected events.